dcgauld/starwars/README.md

 ### Command Line

-starwars.js can also be used within the command line.
+starwars can also be used within the command line.
 Simply install globally through npm by running...

     npm install starwars -g